-With that much aperture, you will be able to see crisp views of the moon and planets, as well as deep-sky objects such as nebulae, galaxies and star clusters.
-With that much aperture, you would also be right to expect this unit to weigh more than other beginner telescopes, and it does – 23.5 pounds when fully assembled.
+With that much aperture, you can see crisp views of the moon and planets as well as deep-sky objects such as nebulae, galaxies and star clusters.
+Also, with this much aperture, it makes sense that this unit will weigh more than other beginner telescopes, and it does – 23.5 pounds when fully assembled.

-Your adventures with StarBlast will begin with an alignment process.
+Your adventures with StarBlast begin with an alignment process.
 Once the telescope knows where it is in the universe, it will illuminate digital arrows in your view through the eyepiece to direct you.
 You are the one who actually moves the telescope, but the telescope tells you where to move it.
-It’s like playing Marco Polo or Warmer-Cooler with the sky.
+It’s like playing Marco Polo with the sky.

 Orion support for this telescope, and all of its products, is helpful.
 So, if you do get stuck, you can always call the toll free number, e-mail customer support or jump on the live chat feature.

-The large aperture is going to bring in some great, bright views of the moon and planets, as well as deep-sky objects.
+The large aperture is going to bring in some great, bright views of the moon and planets as well as deep-sky objects.

 The Orion StarBlast 6i provides instructions to help you find the targets you’re looking for.
 Once you find them, the wide-aperture views are nice.